jumoel/golive/README.md

 See `golive.example.json` for an example configuration.
 If you ran `golive` and received a POST webhook request for my test repo for this project, a `test.txt` file would be created in the same directory with the contents `foo`.

+## Usage

+    $ golive -help
+    Usage of golive:
+      -port=8080: portnumber to listen on

 ## RFC